Theatre Arts

 • Strengthen your theatrical and acting techniques while building an ensemble.

-• You can even learn costume design with an experienced designer.
+• Learn costume design with an experienced designer.

 Theater Department Highlights